Timid-tec/Advanced-Reports/README.md

 ## Game Supported
 - CS:GO

+## Custom Features
+- Set your open report resons in the cfg file

 ## ConVars
 - sm_advreports_discord - Should we print to the discord server, reports?
 (0 off, 1 on).
 - sm_advreports_webhook - Sets where the webhook should send.

+## Player Commands
+- /calladmin - Opens the player report menu.

+## Admin Commands
+- /reports - Opens the admin menu for, reported players.
+- /purge - Purges the reports list after X days.

 ## How to Install
 - Donwload AdvancedReports.smx and put into /csgo/addons/sourcemod/plugins
-- Configure settings by editing /cfg/sourcemod/AdvancedReports.cfg
+- Configure settings by editing /cfg/sourcemod/advreasons.cfg

-Configure settings by editing /cfg/sourcemod/AdvancedSpawnProtection.cfg

 ## Updates